 Asia has it all: impressive sights and sounds, intense cultural experiences and peaceful natural retreats just waiting to be discovered.
-Each country within this grand continent offers an opportunity for adventure, plenty of sights to gawk over and incredible experiences to cross off.
+Each country within this grand continent offers an opportunity for adventure, plenty of sights to gawk over, and incredible experiences to cross off.

 Travel to: Southeast Asia with G Adventures

 Following closely behind the leaders on the Global Peace Index is Malaysia, which scored an overall global ranking of 25 in the world.
 In short, it is beyond safe to visit, and once you arrive, you’ll soon understand why there’s something so mesmerizing about Malaysia.
-The magic of this Southeast Asian nation can only be experienced first hand – the inviting, friendly atmosphere will have you hooked within moments.
+The magic of this Southeast Asian nation can only be experienced firsthand – the inviting, friendly atmosphere will have you hooked within moments.

-You’ll also find plenty of picturesque islands dotted around the mainland, buzzing cities and lots of delicious food to devour.
+You’ll also find plenty of picturesque islands dotted around the mainland, buzzing cities, and lots of delicious food to devour.

-As for the culinary scene, Taiwan is filled with dishes for you to indulge in, including xiao long bao (soup dumplings), gua bao (a steamed pork bun) or shaobing (flatbread).
+As for the culinary scene, Taiwan is filled with dishes for you to indulge in, including xiao long bao (soup dumplings), gua bao (a steamed pork bun), or shaobing (flatbread).

-Mongolia is one of the unexpected surprises on this list as many travellers tend to overlook this remote and untouched destination.
+Mongolia is one of the unexpected surprises on this list as many travelers tend to overlook this remote and untouched destination.
 With an overall global ranking of 46 among the world’s most peaceful countries, you won’t need to worry about petty crime and tourist scams here.
 Naturally, you would want to remain vigilant and keep an eye on your bags or wallet, but you won’t have too much to worry about as long as you use common sense.
-In Ulaanbaatar, like any major city there is always a risk of small crime, but compared to other countries in the region it is minimal.
+In Ulaanbaatar, like any major city, there is always a risk of small crime, but compared to other countries in the region, it is minimal.

-7. South Korea
+8. South Korea

-In addition to the growing expat community that is present in South Korea, it’s been vetted as a top destination by countries around the world after they hosted the Pyeongchang 2018 Winter Olympics.
+In addition to the growing ex-pat community that is present in South Korea, it’s been vetted as a top destination by countries around the world after they hosted the Pyeongchang 2018 Winter Olympics.

-Vietnam is a land of gorgeous panoramas, rich culture and it boasts a street food scene that is well worth diving deep into.
-Travelling through Vietnam is thrilling – some days you can hop on a motorbike to take in the country’s extensive coastline, other days you can kayak through the sparkling waters of Ha Long Bay for a taste of the country’s natural beauty.
+Coming in at number nine on our list, Vietnam is a land of gorgeous panoramas, rich culture, and it boasts a street food scene that is well worth diving deep into.
+Traveling through Vietnam is thrilling – some days, you can hop on a motorbike to take in the country’s extensive coastline, on other days, you can kayak through the sparkling waters of Ha Long Bay for a taste of the country’s natural beauty.

 What’s more, the complex system of rivers known as the Mekong Delta hosts vibrant floating markets that are the fabric of local life and are a must-visit location.
 In Vietnam, not only will you be well and truly impressed by the many local experiences, you may never want to leave.
 And for that, we don’t blame you!

 If you are looking to learn more about the history of Cambodia and the resilience and strength of the country’s population, a visit to the Killing Fields and S21 is a must.
-The experience is essential to understanding Cambodia’s fraught history and will open your eyes to life under the Khmer Rouge which of course.
+The experience is essential to understanding Cambodia’s fraught history and will open your eyes to life under the Khmer Rouge which, of course.

 If you’re a fan of green scenery, there’s that too.
 Make your way to Guilin to see a dramatic landscape made up of limestone karst hills.

 Are you ready to find your next adventure?
-Are you feeling inspired by our list of the safest countries in Asia 2018?
+Are you feeling inspired by our list of the safest countries in Asia 2022?
 Take a look at the most popular tours to Asia here.